fsoubelet/ColorFrame/README.md

   <b>colorframe</b>
 </h1>

-A simple package to add a colored frame on pictures.
+A simple package to add colored borders on pictures.

 ## Install

 This code is compatible with all currently supported Python versions.
-Install it in your virtual enrivonment with:
+One can install it in a virtual enrivonment with:

 ```bash
 pip install colorframe